 Rather than using paper ballots to track votes, each machine is responsible for accurately recording and counting the votes.
 Georgia is one of the few states where there are no paper ballots used at the polling stations.

-The integrity of our election rests in no small part on the security of an aging fleet of computers, yet there has been no apparent attempt to even keep the custom Microsoft Windows installation up to date with security patches over the years.
+The integrity of our election rests in no small part on the security of an aging fleet of computers, yet there has been no apparent attempt to even keep the custom Microsoft Windows installation up to date with security patches

 In general, many people would likely assume the risks are largely mitigated through strong physical protections of voting machines and networks, but the reality is that election workers often take the machines home with them the night before an election.
 This practice is so common that it is casually referred to as a “sleepover.”